subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 - subscript "1" for a starting value
 - subscript "2" for an ending value

 *Note*: The formulas for converting depth to ambient pressure, and ambient pressure to depth, are addressed in the preceding section on pressure.
+They must also be in a flexible container; these formulae do not work with rigid bodies.

 Boyle's Law is depicted mathematically by the following formula for both Imperial and metric measurements: